-The SimoaTM (single molecule array) HD-1 analyser (Quanterix, Lexington, MA, USA) was used for ultrasensitive immunodetection of IL-3, IL-17A, IL-18, GM-CSF and IFN-α, using singleplex bead-based assays.
-Concentrations of IL-1β, IFN-g, IL-6, IL-8, IL-22, TNF-α and IL-10 were determined using a multiplex planar array immunoassay on the Quanterix SP-X™ platform according to manufacturer’s instructions.
+The Simoa (single molecule array) HD-1 analyzer (Quanterix, Lexington, MA, USA) using singleplex bead-based assays was used for ultrasensitive immunodetection of IL-3, IL-17A, IL-18, GM-CSF, and IFN-α.
+Concentrations of IL-1β, IFN-g, IL-6, IL-8, IL-22, TNFα, and IL-10 were determined using a multiplex planar array immunoassay on the Quanterix SP-X platform according to manufacturer’s instructions.
 Serum IFN-β levels were quantified with a highly sensitive ELISA kit (PBL Assay Science, Piscataway, NJ, USA).
-The concentrations of cytokines in unknown samples were interpolated from a standard curve created with two replicates of each level of recombinant calibrator proteins representing the dynamic range of the assay: IL-1β (0.073-300 pg/mL), IFN-g (0.012-50 pg/mL), IL-6 (0.073-300 pg/mL), IL-8 (0.098-400 pg/mL), IL-22 (0.024-100 pg/mL), TNFα (0.098-400 pg/mL), IL-10 (0.024-100 pg/mL), IL-3 (0.686-500 pg/mL), IL-17A (0.041-30 pg/mL), IL-18 (0.011-45 pg/mL), GM-CSF (0.041-30 pg/mL), IFN-α (0.028-27.3 pg/mL) and IFN- β (1.2-150 pg/mL).
+The concentrations of cytokines in unknown samples were interpolated from a standard curve created with two replicates of each level of recombinant calibrator proteins representing the dynamic range of the assay: IL-1β (0.073–300 pg/mL), IFN-g (0.012–50 pg/mL), IL-6 (0.073–300 pg/mL), IL-8 (0.098–400 pg/mL), IL-22 (0.024–100 pg/mL), TNFα (0.098–400 pg/mL), IL-10 (0.024–100 pg/mL), IL-3 (0.686–500 pg/mL), IL-17A (0.041–30 pg/mL), IL-18 (0.011–45 pg/mL), GM-CSF (0.041–30 pg/mL), IFN-α (0.028–27.3 pg/mL), and IFN- β (1.2–150 pg/mL).

 Data presentation and statistical analysis

-Statistical analyses of the immunological data and graphic representations were performed with Prism 9.0 (GraphPad Software Inc.).
-Two-tailed Student’s t-test were used for group comparisons, and one-way and two-way ANOVA tests with Bonferoni for multiple comparison tests.
-The association between variables was evaluated using Spearman correlation (one-tailed), with significance defined by a p-value<0.05.
-Survival curves were compared with a log-rank (Mantel-Cox) test and were considered statistically significant with p<0.05.
-Hazard ratio (log-rank) (HR) with 95% confidence interval (CI) were computed.
-Receiver operating characteristics (ROC) curves were performed using Prism 9.
-Principal Component Analyses were performed with R-software 3.3.1.
+Statistical analyses of the immunological data and graphic representations were performed with Prism 9 (GraphPad Software Inc.).
+A two-tailed Student’s t-test was used for group comparisons, and one-way and two-way ANOVA tests with a Bonferroni adjustment was used for multiple comparison tests.
+The association between variables was evaluated using Spearman’s correlation (one-tailed), with significance defined by a p-value of <0.05.
+Survival curves were compared with a log-rank (Mantel–Cox) test and were considered statistically significant with a p of <0.05.
+HR values with 95% CI were computed.
+ROC curves were created using Prism 9.
+PCAs were performed with inbuilt R-software 3.3.1.

 Author contributions

 BC and CC designed the study and performed data analysis.
-LA, PR, NG, CP, OB and AB performed experimental work, compiled the data and performed data analysis.
+LA, PR, NG, CP, OB, and AB performed experimental work and compiled and analyzed the data.
 PQ was responsible for clinical data mining and analysis.
 KD and DS performed cytokine dosage and analysis.
-MM, ZA, MJ, C-E L, GG and AG provided patient sample access.
-GG, AG, BC and CC provided financial support.
+MM, ZA, MJ, C-E L, GG, and AG provided patient sample access.
+GG, AG, BC, and CC provided financial support.
 BC, LA, PQ, and CC wrote the manuscript.
-All authors contributed in reviewing the manuscript.
+All authors contributed to reviewing the manuscript.

 Acknowledgments

-The authors wish to thank the patients that agreed to participate in this study and all health-care workers involved in the diagnosis and treatment of patients of Assistance Publique Hôpitaux de Paris (AP-HP) and the immunology department staff members.
-We also thank the administrative staff at the Research and Innovation office (Mrs Laura Wakselman) of Pitié-Salpêtrière Hospital for their support.
+The authors wish to thank the patients that agreed to participate in this study and all health-care workers involved in the diagnosis and treatment of patients of Assistance Publique – Hôpitaux de Paris (AP-HP) and the staff members of the Department of Immunology.
+We also thank the administrative staff at the Research and Innovation Office (Mrs Laura Wakselman) of Pitié-Salpêtrière Hospital for their support.

 References